 Our chemical spray treatment for bed bugs is affordable.
 Scientifically proven to kill bed bugs our product is very effective.
 We apply our chemical spray to cracks and crevices utilizing approved & proven bed bug control products.
-Applying organic dusts in and behind wall voids where applicable, around electrical wall outlets and switch plates is also part of the treatment.
 Finally, we treat dressers, night stands, book cases, bed frames, etc. We recommend you use a high quality bed bug proof mattress and box spring encasement on all of your beds.
 The local big box stores offer competitive pricing.

 Call For Custom Quote

 - We Treat Living room and Bedroom Areas

 - Furniture, Beds, Dressers, and all wood trim

 - Completed in 1.5 Hours-Reentry in 5 hours

 Bed bugs represent a challenge to consumers and bed bug companies alike.
 However, the longer you wait, the longer it takes to eliminate the problem.
 Our company gets them under control and helps you keep it that way.
 We keep our prices low and still offer a professional bed bug treatment.
 We recommend follow up inspections.
 Call and request a follow up visual inspection until your bed bugs are completely eliminated.

 A Few Facts You Need To Consider Before Undertaking A DIY Bed Bug Chemical Spray Treatment.